 - Self-funding provides the ability to add Disease Management programs and creative Pharmacy programs designed to reduce costs.

-- An employer doesn’t pay state premium taxes, which usually range form 2% to 3% of the monthly insurance premium.
+- An employer doesn’t pay state premium taxes, which usually range from 2% to 3% of the monthly insurance premium.

 - Self-funding will show a large first-year savings through the lack of premium taxes, various insurance company charges, and first year claim lag.
 This excess reserve can be used in future years to offset health plan increases.